amitkstack/DSA-Journey-LeetCode-/README.md

 - **Goal:** Mastering Competitive Programming.

 ## 📁 Repository Structure
-The problems are organized by topic and difficulty:
+The problems are organized by topic and difficulty :-
 - **Easy:** Basic implementation and syntax practice.
 - **Medium:** Core logic and algorithm application.
 - **Hard:** Advanced optimization and complex data structures.